SportRIZER/sportysky-client-php/README.md

 ### Integration with the SportySKY javascript library

-This library is developed to work seemlessly with the SportySKY javascript library provided by SportRIZER.
+This library is developed to work seamlessly with the SportySKY javascript library provided by SportRIZER.

 Create a php script that will be called by the javascript library :